+“I think you guys have a mapping application that can help with sales planning.
 I hear it every day.
-“I think you guys have a mapping application that can help with sales planning.
-I manage a sales force and I need to establish territories that make sense for our business.”
+I manage a sales force and must establish territories that make sense for our business.”

-Of course, sales territory mapping issues vary from business to business.
+Sales territory mapping issues vary from business to business.
 Some companies have established territories that are outdated.
-Other businesses have a lopsided territory that needs realignment or rebalancing.
-Others are mired in out-of-the-way travel costs, as remote customer locations force sales people to crisscross the nation to keep in touch with decision-makers.
-Still others are brand new to the concept of sales territory management.
+Other industries have lopsided territory that needs realignment or rebalancing.
+Others are mired in out-of-the-way travel costs, as remote customer locations force salespeople to crisscross the nation to keep in touch with decision-makers.
+Still, others are brand new to the concept of sales territory management.